loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What additional resources can I provide for you between now and the next time we meet?

-- How could I do a better job communicating with you?

-- Do you feel you’re getting enough feedback?
-Why/why not?
+- Which areas would you like more or less direction from me on your work?

+- Do you think that you receive enough feedback?
+Is feedback helpful for your personal development?
+What can I do to help you get the feedback you want?

+- What is the biggest challenge you are currently facing?
+How can I help with that?

 ## Career development

-- What can you do to take action or make progress on what we talked about today?
+- What do you see as the next step in your career?

+- Do you have the tools you need to reach your goals?

-- What capabilities do you want to develop?
+- What do you want to be doing in 5 years?
+10 years?
+3 years?

-- What are your goals (for our group for you personally)

 ## Conversation starters

+- Tell me about your family/weekend/ activities?

+- Hey, what’s going on?

 - What have you been doing for fun lately?

-- Tell me about your week – what’s it been like?

-- How are your parents/grandparents?
-Where do they live?
-Do you visit them?

 ## Job satisfaction

-- What would convince you to leave for a job somewhere else?

-- How did that affect you?

-- What’s one thing about your job that, if we fixed, would make you never want to leave?
+- Which parts of your project are unclear or confusing?

+- What are your biggest concerns about your current project(s)?

+- In what ways does your current position allow you to use your skills and talents?

 ## Other

-- What haven’t you tried yet?

-- As a kid, what did you want to be when you grew up?

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- What ideas can you bring in from past successes?

+- If you had millions of dollars, what would you do every day?

+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

 ## Team and company

-- What sort of resources could you use right now to make things more manageable?

-- What are some possible ways to get the solution you need?
+- What characteristics make someone a good fit for our team?
+How would you look for those characteristics in an interview?

-- What area of the company would you like to learn more about?
+- What would you like to see change here?
+Why do you say that?

+- How are you feeling about the recent news?
+Why do you say that?

 ## Work-life

-- Is there anything that you’re struggling with?

 - How can I help…? (be more productive/happier at work/enjoy work more/etc)

-- What could we change about work that would improve the rest of your life?
+- What are 3 things could we do to improve your productivity if money was no object?

+- When is your next vacation?

 <!-- end of questions -->
 ### Key Updates 🔑